Choosing the Perfect Destination for Your Beach Driving Road Trip

 2. Perform a thorough vehicle inspection

 Before hitting the sand, make sure to inspect your vehicle for any potential issues.
 Check the tire pressure, brakes, suspension, and fluids.
-Ensure that your vehicle's undercarriage is free of rust or damage, as salt water can exacerbate existing issues.
+Ensure that your vehicle's undercarriage is free of rust or damage, as saltwater can exacerbate existing issues.

 3. Invest in proper tires